-3) The means of escape is protected from flats with the use of FD30s rated composite doors.
+3) Generally, the means of escape is protected from flats with the use of nominal FD30s doors.

 Definitions Fire Doors.

 Notional fire door - A fire door that is thought to have been installed at the time of construction.
 This door may not meet current building regulation requirements however is still acceptable if performing as originally intended.